School Science Lessons

 EDTA, Ethylenediaminetetraacetic acid, edetic acid, [(HOOCCH2)2NCH2], C10H16N2O8,

-chelating agent that binds calcium and heavy metal ions including lead so used to treat lead poisoning, food additive, anticoagulant, EDTA disodium, C10H14N2Na2O8.2H2O, edetic acid disodium salt.
+A chelating agent that binds calcium and heavy metal ions including lead, so used to treat lead poisoning, food additive, Anticoagulant, EDTA disodium, C10H14N2Na2O8.2H2O, edetic acid disodium salt.

 4.1 EDTA, C10H14N2Na2O8.2H2O, Ethylenediaminetetraacetic acid disodium salt